 We also offer assistance in various languages, including English, Greek, Spanish, Kannada, Bengali, and Tamil.
 Finally, we understand that injuries and other circumstances may prevent you from meeting at our office.
 In this case, we can travel anywhere on Long Island or in the metro New York area to meet with you about your case.

-For a free legal consultation with a truck accidents lawyer serving Jericho, call 516-932-0400
+For a free legal consultation with a Truck Accident lawyer serving Jericho, call 516-932-0400

 Damages You could Collect After a Truck Accident in Jericho